skooter500/GP-2017-2018/README.md

 ![Sketch](images/p1.2.png)

-I find it much easier to work out the coordinates by drawing out the shapes on paper first!
-Try experimenting with different colours
+I prefer to draw the shapes on paper first before I try and work out the coordinates.
+Try experimenting with different colours!

-[Log onto webcourses](http://dit.ie/webcourses) and do this weeks MCQ.
- -->
+### Downloading a Processing game

+- Download the Processing sourcecode for NILL.
+Click the [clone or download link here](https://github.com/skooter500/NILL)
+- This will download a zip file of the code for the NILL game
+- Unzip the files somewhere
+- Find the NILL folder and double click on the NILL.pde file.
+It should open in Processing
+- You need to install the Minim library and the Game control libraries to make NILL work.
+Go to Sketch | Import Library | Add library to do this
+- See if you can collect all the pods
+- Have a look through the source code for NILL